cinquina/pn-emotemenu/README.md

 # 🍍 pn-emotemenu
 `pn-emotemenu` is a fork of **[scully_emotemenu](https://github.com/Scullyy/scully_emotemenu/)**, enhanced with a modern **React UI**.

-The **backend/core logic credits go entirely to [Scully](https://github.com/Scullyy)** (original resource: `scully_emotemenu`).
+The **backend/core logic credits go entirely to [Scully](https://github.com/Scullyy)**.
 This project focuses on adding a user-friendly interface on top of the original functionality.

 ## ✨ Features
 - React-based UI (NUI) added on top of `scully_emotemenu`